itiligent/TrueNAS-Tricks/spindown-fix-instructions.md

 5. Repeat the patching process for the updated TrueNAS system
 > [!NOTE]
 > If you have performed a major TrueNAS version upgrade, you must
-> download the new version patch and then modify `PATCH=` setting in `spindown-fix.sh` and any other above patch customisations
+> download the new version patch and then modify `PATCH=` setting in `spindown-fix.sh` plus re-do any above patch customisations.

  ```bash
 PATCH="$SCRIPT_DIR/spindown-[verion].patch"